In the Book of Mormon, there is this passage:

 Driving on the highway before the airport turnoff wasn’t quite as bad.
 The reason?
 So many cars had driven on that road that the snow had been worn off in my lane and I could see black.
 I could see that contrast.
 Black is in direct opposition to white, and I was so very grateful for it at that moment.
 But when I turned off into the airport there was no worn down snow, and I didn’t have the contrast to guide me.

-This is a photo I took with my phone several days later when I drove back to the airport to pick up Joel again—this time after he had made it to Texas and then had a difficult time getting home due to more storms (a very literal series of miracles brought him back that day—more on that another time).
+This is a photo I took with my phone several days later when I drove back to the airport to pick my husband up again—this time after he had made it to Texas and then had a difficult time getting home due to more storms (a very literal series of miracles brought him back that day—more on that another time).
 As you can see, it was still stormy, but it wasn’t a whiteout.
 You can also see from this picture just how terrible the first picture was.

 In order to know where we are going and to see our way there, we need contrast.
 Whether that is light in the darkness or a black road in a whiteout, it is absolutely necessary.
 We need opposition to tell us whether or not we are on the right path—or on the path at all!
 And those of you who have read the Book of Mormon will probably think about Lehi’s dream and the Iron Rod, as well.

 This is probably old news to many of you, but it’s something I hadn’t thought about before.
 And since I want to know if I’m on the right path, I will now appreciate opposition all the more.